alt2177/mllm/README.md

 ## Description

-We aim to develop Mixture of Large Language Models (MLLM) that leverages several medium sized LLMs (~100 million parameters each) to attempt to match the performance of state-of-the-art LLMs such as GPT3.5 (~175 billion parameters at time of original publication).

-We specifically will be assessing summarization performance on a particular domain, in our case on the [Drug Review Dataset (Drugs.com) via UCI ML Repository](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com).

 Merging models has come about as a popular new paradigm for improving pretrained model performance at lower paramaters and without the need to retrain.
 There are several ways to merge models and a significant amount of work right now going into testing different combinations of models to find out what can bring about large improvements.

+We aim to benchmark and evaluate a Merge of Large Language Models (MLLM) that leverages several medium sized LLMs (~100 million parameters each) to attempt to match the performance of larger, state-of-the-art LLMs.
+We focus on classification tasks and

+classification performance on a particular domain, in our case on the [Drug Review Dataset (Drugs.com) via UCI ML Repository](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com).

 ## Technologies

-Our data is stored on [XetHub](https://about.xethub.com/?) at [https://xethub.com/alt2177/mllm-data](https://xethub.com/alt2177/mllm-data).
-We use both [Polars](https://github.com/pola-rs/polars) and [Pandas](https://pandas.pydata.org/) for our EDA and data pre-processing.
-For examples, see the `notebooks` folder.

 We will be using [MergeKit](https://github.com/arcee-ai/mergekit) to run our LLM merging operations.
 In preliminary tests there are several different types we need to test and work through to see what our best options are.